mahmoodlab/MIL-Lab/README.md

 This project aims to provide a collection of high-quality, pre-trained MIL models for various applications, making it easier for researchers to leverage state-of-the-art MIL architectures.

 We're currently preparing the models and comprehensive documentation for release.
 We're targeting July 15th, 2025, to coincide with the ICML conference.
+If you'd like to keep an eye on our progress and support the project, a star on our repository would be greatly appreciated.

 Please check back then for: